-Structured Note is a debt instrument whose payoffs (interest or principal or both) are linked to another underlying asset, benchmark or derivative, making the instrument an exotic instrument that can be understood by sophisticated investors only.
+Structured Note is a debt instrument whose payoffs (interest or principal or both) are linked to another underlying asset, benchmark, or derivative, making the instrument an exotic instrument that can be understood by sophisticated investors only.

 These are custom instruments and do not have a set standard in their making.
-These instruments can be best termed as derivative instruments because of their return and principal being contingent on the return or value of another asset.
-It can be a mix of two instruments with one instrument offering capital protection and the other instrument offering some return from volatile asset classes.
+These instruments can be best termed derivative instruments because their return and principal are contingent on another asset’s return or value.
+It can be a mix of two instruments, with one instrument offering capital protection and the other instrument offering some return from volatile asset classes.

 Example of Structured Notes

 Let’s say a gold mining company issues a bond (Face Value of $1,000) linked to the price of gold, wherein it pays the return based on the return in gold during the period.
-If the gold prices increase 8% during the period the investor will receive $1,080.
-Assuming another scenario where the principal payment is also linked to the gold price and gold price declines 5%, the investor will then receive $950 in repayments.
+If the gold prices increase by 8% during the period, the investor will receive $1,080.
+Assuming another scenario where the principal payment is also linked to the gold price and the gold price declines 5%, the investor will then receive $950 in repayments.

 Risks of Structured Notes

 Most investors do not fully understand the risk when they invest in Structured Notes.
 Understanding the risk of these instruments is extremely complex.
-There are common risks applicable to major asset classes, then there are risks associated with the issuer, then are the risks associated with the combination of assets in the instrument.
+There are common risks applicable to major asset classes; then there are risks associated with the issuer, then are the risks associated with the combination of assets in the instrument.

 1. Default Risk: Like any other instrument issued by private parties, a Structured Note carries a high level of default risk.
 The issuing party may default on part or full payments if the market moves against it or if its financial strength goes for a toss.
-Investors should do astute due diligence on the issuer before buying into these instruments
+Investors should do astute due diligence on the issuer before buying into these instruments.

 2. Market Risk: The presence of volatile instruments in the overall Structured Note equation makes these instruments susceptible to market risks.
-There have been many instances in the past of markets turning wildly against investors of such instruments
+There have been many instances in the past of markets turning wildly against investors of such instruments.

 3. Call Option Risk: In instruments that have embedded call options, the upside for investors is limited.
 When the market turns highly in favor of them, the issuer exercises the call option and takes all the benefits.
 This is even riskier when the downside protection is also not in the investor’s favor.

 4. Liquidity Risk: Structured Notes are custom products and do not trade on exchanges.
-This makes them illiquid and an investor will not have an easy exit from these instruments.
+This makes them illiquid, and an investor will not have an easy exit from these instruments.

-Advantages and Disadvantages of Structured Notes
+Advantages and Disadvantages of Structured Note

-Below are mentioned the advantages and disadvantages :
+Given below are the advantages and disadvantages mentioned:

 - Provides Access to Instruments Beyond the Investor’s Reach: Structured note provides a common investor with an investment alternative that he would not have been able to invest in ordinarily.

-- Combines Two Asset Class Providing Diversification: Because Structured Note is a combination of two asset classes it provides a natural diversification benefit, making it a good investment alternative for some investors.
+- Combines Two Asset Class Providing Diversification: Because Structured Note is a combination of two asset classes, it provides a natural diversification benefit, making it a good investment alternative for some investors.

-- Complex and Difficult to Understand: The Structured Notes are extremely difficult to understand and one can not fully understand the risk behind these instruments.
+- Complex and Difficult to Understand: The Structured Notes are extremely difficult to understand, and one can not fully understand the risk behind these instruments.

-- High Fees and Expenses: Structured Notes carry high fees which ultimately hit the returns of investors.
+- High Fees and Expenses: Structured Notes carry high fees, which ultimately hit the returns of investors.
 The fees hurt even more if the underlying does not perform well, killing the returns further or maybe putting the returns in negative territory.

-There is also rampant misselling in these products because most investors rely on advisors’ who collect hefty fees from sales of these products.
+There is also rampant misselling of these products because most investors rely on advisors’ who collect hefty fees from sales of these products.
 Investors should consult their independent advisors for the right advice about investing in these products.